peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * Infinity and not-a-number will be converted to null.

-The example code given below (originally written in C# for the .NET ersion) can be used to write out certain keys of a CBOR map in a given rder to a JSON string.
+The example code given below (originally written in C# for the .NET version) can be used to write out certain keys of a CBOR map in a given order to a JSON string.

     /* Generates a JSON string of 'mapObj' whose keys are in the order given in 'keys' .
 Only keys found in 'keys' will be written if they exist in